sgratzl/chartjs-chart-error-bars/README.md

 ## Data structure

 The data structure depends on the chart type.
-It uses the fact that chart.js is supporting scatterplot thus already prepared for object values.
+It uses the fact that chart.js is supporting scatterplot.
+Thus, it is already prepared for object values.

-chart types: `bar`, `line`, `scatter`, `polarArea`
+### Chart types: `bar`, `line`, `scatter`, `polarArea`

 ```typescript
 interface IErrorBarItem {